will-hart/polar/README.md

 ## Usage

+If you use the [`polar-scaffold`](https://github.com/will-hart/polar-scaffold) then the recipe is already set by default in YAML frontmatter.

-Supply `polar` as the recipe either in the YAML front matter:
+Otherwise, supply `polar` as the recipe either in the YAML front matter:

 ```yaml
 pandemic: